 8. The Lobo

 The Lobo is a rum bar, with over 250 local and internal rums hand picked for you to try.
 The Lobo is essentially a Caribbean holiday in the streets of Sydney, with banana palms and rattan chairs dominating the décor.
 The bartenders like to show off here, so be ready for a show.
-There are lots of snacks worth trying as well.
+There are lots of snacks worth trying as well, making it one of the best Sydney bars for food.

 Address: Basement Lot 1, 209 Clarence Street, Sydney NSW 2000